Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: Introduction

 It has long been appreciated that impurities set complex operational limits on tokamaks~\cite{Putterich2019DeterminationFactors} and they play a central role in the attainment of high fusion performance in the core as well as in divertor heat flux mitigation~\cite{Reinke2017HeatTokamaks}.
 Neutral behavior has also been the subject of significant research~\cite{Mordijck2020OverviewTransport}, but substantial uncertainties persist in making projections to future devices~\cite{Dunne2017ImpactELMs}.
 Developing accurate predictions requires advanced models that remain valid across a wide range of plasma conditions.
 It is also crucial that these are effectively integrated to enable studies of core-edge solutions.

-In this work, we investigate the coupling of edge neutrals and impurity transport in order to compare experimental observations and state-of-the-art transport models.
-To sidestep difficulties incurred in quantifying experimental cross-field particle \emph{fluxes} ($\Gamma$), we make use of the common parametrization using diffusion ($D$) and convection ($v$), given by $\Gamma \equiv - D \ \nabla n + v \ n$, where $n$ is the density of a chosen plasma species.
+In this work, the coupling of edge neutrals and impurity transport is investigated, comparing experimental observations and state-of-the-art transport models.
+To sidestep difficulties incurred in quantifying experimental cross-field particle \emph{fluxes} ($\Gamma$), the common parametrization using diffusion ($D$) and convection ($v$) is adopted, based on the definition $\Gamma \equiv - D \ \nabla n + v \ n$, where $n$ is the density of a chosen plasma species.
 This allows one to compare theory and experiment without over-reliance on exact characterizations of particle sources and other experimental details~\cite{Sciortino2020InferenceSelection}.
 The inference of $D$ and $v$ radial profiles is a challenging \emph{inverse problem}, where one must iterate over a \emph{forward model} that predicts spatio-temporal profiles of impurity charge state densities until matching some experimental observations.
 Key elements to this process are (a) the quality and detail of available experimental data, (b) the fidelity of the adopted forward model (simulation code), and (c) the algorithm according to which one iterates over free parameters.
 Estimates of $D$ and $v$ radial profiles have been obtained on many fusion devices, including ASDEX-Upgrade~\cite{Dux2003ImpurityUpgrade, Dux2003InfluenceUpgrade, Putterich2011ELMUpgrade,Bruhn2020Erratum:10.1088/1361-6587/aac870}, DIII-D~\cite{Grierson2015ImpurityDIII-D,Odstrcil2020DependenceTokamak}, HL-2A~\cite{Cui2018StudyDepositions}, JET~\cite{Dux2004ImpurityJET, Giroud2007MethodJET}, MAST~\cite{Henderson2015ChargeMAST}, NSTX~\cite{Delgado-Aparicio2009ImpurityPlasmas}, TCV~\cite{Scavino2003EffectsTCV}, Tore Supra~\cite{Parisot2008ExperimentalPlasma, Villegas2014ExperimentalSupra}, W7-X~\cite{Geiger2019ObservationIron}, and Alcator C-Mod~\cite{Rice1997XPlasmas,Rice2000ImpurityPlasmas, Pedersen2000RadialC-Mod, Rice2007ImpurityPlasmas,Howard2012QuantitativePlasma, Chilenski2018EfficientExperiments}.